spatie/typescript-transformer/docs/dtos/typing-properties.md

 }
 ```

-These will all transform into a `Dto` typescript type.
+These will all transform to a `Dto` TypeScript type.

 ### Transforming arrays

-The problem with arrays is that in PHP and Typescript(Javascript), they are different concepts.
-An array in PHP is a multi-use storage structure.
-In Typescript, a PHP array can be represented as an Array and as an Object with keys.
+Arrays in PHP and TypeScript (JavaScript) are completely different concepts.
+This poses a couple of problems we'll address.
+A PHP array is a multi-use storage/memory structure.
+In TypeScript, a PHP array can be represented both as an `Array` and as an `Object` with specified keys.

-Depending on how you write your annotations, the package will output an Array or Object.
-Let's have a look at some examples that will transform into an array:
+Depending on how your annotations are written the package will output either an `Array` or `Object`.
+Let's have a look at some examples that will transform into an `Array` type:

 ```php
 class Dto